WiproOpenSource/openbdre/README.md

 # How to Contribute

-Contribution for the betterment of BDRE is extremely welcome and humbly requested by us.
-To contribute please navigate to our GitHub project page to fork the repository.
+Contribution for the enhancements in BDRE are welcome and humbly requested by us.
+To contribute, please navigate to our GitHub project page to fork the repository.
 You can make changes to your own forked repository and then open a pull request to merge your change.